 Firewall Specific

 The following table shows some firewall/router vendors and their capabilities of VPNs.
-“Policy-Based” refers to the possibility to configure outgoing VPN tunnels (either in a separate policy or with “tunnel” statements in the security policy) while “Policy-Based Termination” means that the firewall can accept policy-based VPNs from another peer that uses only policy-based statements (proxy-IDs) but cannot have “tunnel” settings in the security policy.
+“Policy-Based” refers to the possibility of configuring outgoing VPN tunnels (either in a separate policy or with “tunnel” statements in the security policy) while “Policy-Based Termination” means that the firewall can accept policy-based VPNs from another peer that uses only policy-based statements (proxy-IDs) but cannot have “tunnel” settings in the security policy.

 It’s quite obvious that the Cisco ASA (pre 9.6) firewall sticks out by not having the possibility to configure route-based VPNs.
 (The Fritzbox is just a “good router” with basic VPN functionality anyway.)
 The fact that Palo Alto does not implement policy-based VPNs is due to their overall network design principles in which policy-based VPNs do not exist, which is perfect.